Statistikk innhold

 About the statistics

 Education Act.
 The Education Act regulates both primary, lower secondary and upper secondary education, including education of adults on corresponding educational levels.
-The Education Act is in force from the school year of 1999/00.
+The new Education Act is in force from 1.
+August 2024.

 School year.
 The time allocated to teaching shall not be less than 38 weeks within a framework of 45 consecutive weeks during the school year.
 The school year normally starts on August 1st each year.